InfluxCommunity/influxdb-ruby/README.md

 > If you're reading this message, then you should only expect support for InfluxDB v0.9.1
 > and higher.

+## Ruby support

+This gem should work with Ruby 1.9+, but starting with v0.4, we'll likely drop Ruby 1.9 support.

 ## Install

 ```